DBT For Addiction

 Benefits of DBT for Substance Abuse

 Substance abuse is a chronic disorder that takes over people’s thoughts, feelings, and behaviors.
-So many people who enter treatment are unsure if their thoughts or feelings are real.
+So many people who enter treatment are unsure if their thoughts or gut feelings are real.
 DBT helps recognize what is real and what is false by learning to read situations as they are and not through unrealistic perspectives.
+DBT programs and practices encourage people to think through intense negative emotions and practice emotional regulation. with time, it can even help with interpersonal effectiveness skills.

 The benefits of DBT for substance abuse include: